ikunetwork/WhitePaper/README.md

 ## Abstract

-IKU is a permissionless marketplace for directly monetizing and licensing bio R&D. It is a trustless public utility employing the blockchain and smart contracts to collapse capital, copyright exclusivity and execution into one allowing for a new data asset class to be created and traded permissionlessly in a global auction-based auction.
+IKU is a dApp for directly monetizing and licensing bio R&D. It is a trustless public utility employing the blockchain and smart contracts to collapse capital, copyright exclusivity and execution into one allowing for a new data asset class to be created and traded permissionlessly in a global auction-based auction.
 The IKU infrastructure will serve to scale biotechnology through a liquid R&D economy - improving capital formation, serving pent up demand for biotech and ultimately increasing the marginal return on lifespan per unit of research advancement.

 Currently, the marginal increase in lifespan is severely disproportionate to research duration as drug development and clinical trials traditionally focus on new molecular entities NME.
 NME's typically take over 15 years per market entry, with high rates of failure and cost over $1 billion - a faulty, non-scalable process.
 Why?
 Patent friction.
 The IKU model combined with recent developments in globalization of clinical trials allow for an arbitrage in which market entry of cutting edge biotech can cost 200x less than the traditional patent-based pharma model.
 This paper explains (i) the deficiencies of the current legacy R&D incentive structure, (ii) the mission to create a digital, liquid global market to scale bio R&D/trials and (iii) how IKU ultimately compounds value through global arbitrage to push science and medicine to boundaries yet unseen.